matsim-org/pt2matsim/README.md

 There are multiple public transit schedule data formats, widely used formats are GTFS and HAFAS.
 Numerous GTFS feeds are publicly available (see [transitfeeds.com](https://transitfeeds.com) or [transit.land](http://www.transit.land)), otherwise these files have to be obtained from the public transit agency.
-The Swiss public transit schedule is available in HAFAS format via [fahrplanfelder.ch](http://fahrplanfelder.ch).
+The Swiss public transit schedule is available GTFS and HAFAS format via [opentransportdata.swiss](https://opentransportdata.swiss).
 Public transit data feeds can be converted to unmapped MATSim transit schedules using the classes _Gtfs2Transitschedule_ or _Hafas2TransitSchedule_.
 It is possible to convert public transit information from OpenStreetMap files (_Osm2TransitSchedule_).
 However, OSM currently does not contain any temporal information, the accuracy of the schedule data varies and is